JosteveGit/flutter_sms_fetcher/README.md

-# smsfetcher

 # SMS FETCHER
 A Flutter Package that makes retrieving of SMS easier from your android phone.

 ## Note:

+### flutter_sms_fetcher
-flutter_sms_fetcher doesn't support iOS due to Apple's Privacy Concerns.
+doesn't support iOS due to Apple's Privacy Concerns.
 See link below for more info:
 [link](https://stackoverflow.com/questions/16187841/read-sms-message-in-ios)

 ## Widgets